Eduard Riedel: Career

+In 1853 he was appointed superintendent of the royal building authorities and in 1872 he became the leading court architect.
 His works include the Wolfram von Eschenbach Monument in Wolframs-Eschenbach, numerous fountains in the garden of Schleissheim Palace, the Beamtenreliktanstalt and Bavarian National Museum in Munich, as well as numerous drafts and concepts such as for the Cistercian monastery in Mehringen, a new university and a coin.
 He was also responsible for the restoration of numerous palaces.